-This competition is for projects that involve students in research activities, working with qualified research teams, or as part of an industrial team in a placement with industry.
-Eligible projects will be carrying out research that has the potential to accelerate the introduction of high speed switching electronic converter designs into future production.
-Research may have already started, or may be a totally new investigation.
-There is no need for it to be complete by the date of the competition.
+The Challenge was looking for projects that involved students in research activities, or were working with qualified research teams, or were part of an industrial team in a placement with industry.
+To be eligible, projects had to be carrying out research that had the potential to accelerate the introduction of high speed switching electronic converter designs into future production.
+Entries were judged on the quality of the research and their potential for generating impact.

 The final of the Future Power Challenge was held on 14 May 2018, at Austin Court, Birmingham.
 Five candidates were invited to present their work to the judges, as well as present a summary of their research to CPE’s Post Graduate Summer School the following day.

 “The quality of the finalists’ work was outstanding,” said Geoff Haynes, one of the Future Power Challenge judges.
 “We were impressed by the high level of innovation and quality of the work presented – selecting a winner proved to be really difficult.”

 First prize of £2,000 was awarded to Zhe Zhang from the University of Nottingham for his presentation on Silent Switching- EMI suppression without EMI filters